Verifying a Release

-Whenever a committer announces a vote on a release on the dev mailing list, it is the responsibility of the project's PMC to cast their vote on the release.
-Any other ASF member may also vote.
+Whenever a release manager announces a vote on a release (as per the release process) on the dev mailing list, it is the responsibility of the project’s PMC to cast their vote on the release.
+Anyone else can also vote, but only members of the Apache Isis PMC’s vote are binding.

 Per this ASF documentation, the legal requirements for an ASF release are: